AyatKhraisat/Retail-Chatbot-with-Azure-OpenAI-LLmaIndex-and-Weviate/README.md

 # Retail Chatbot

-This repository demonstrates how to build an AI-powered chatbot with visual Search using the LlamaIndex and OpenAI, with integration to a Vector Database.
+This repository demonstrates how to build an AI-powered chatbot with visual Search using the LlamaIndex, Azure OpenAI and weaviate Vector Database.